cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

 running software (see :ref:`p_usage_slurm`)

-To connect to the cluster you will typically need to be connected to the KU VPN.
+To connect to the cluster you will typically need to be connected to the UCPH VPN.
 For information about connecting to the VPN, see the support pages on KUNet in Danish_ and English_.

 ***********************